richtabor/MerlinWP/README.md

 Inside the package download exists a `merlin-filters.php` file which includes examples of the different filters you may use to modify Merlin.
 A primary example would be to use to `merlin_generate_child_functions_php` filter to modify the contents of the generated child theme's `functions.php` file.

-You may also need to filter your theme demo's home page, so that Merlin WP knows which pages to set as the home page once it's done runing.
+You may also need to filter your theme demo's home page, so that Merlin WP knows which pages to set as the home page once it's done running.

 ### 5. Testing